Driving and Riding Anxiety Lawyers | Vancouver

 Unlike physical injuries such as broken bones, which are easy to identify and follow a predictable healing track, there is no sure way to tell how long a patient will suffer from a psychological injury and whether or not s/he will respond well to the prescribed therapy.
 Therefore, proving PTSD or depression to the insurance company can be a difficult task.
 Insurance companies want to save money, and one of the ways they do this is by denying or devaluing claims.

-The PTSD lawyers at Preszler Law in Vancouver have years of experience documenting and proving psychological issues related to accidents.
+The PTSD lawyers at Preszler Injury Lawyers in Vancouver have years of experience documenting and proving psychological issues related to accidents.
 We know the evidence insurance companies look for when awarding a settlement that covers the cost of mental health care.

 We often begin with expert testimony.
 We may enlist a qualified expert witness to discuss the nature of the psychological issue, your case, and whether or not PTSD or other psychological issues have occurred.